dkrajzew/grebakker/docs/index.md

 ## Introduction

-__grebakker__ is a script that backups files and folders. __grebakker__ uses json to define what should be backupped and how - copied or compressed.
+__grebakker__ is a zero-dependency [Python](https://www.python.org/) script that backups files and folders. __grebakker__ uses json to define what should be backupped and how - copied or compressed.
 The json files can reference each other. __grebakker__ does not need any external applications, libraries, or modules besides plain Python.

 __grebakker__ is in a very early development stage.
 I use it successfully, but there are different things that should be streamlined. **I would be glad to get any feedback on or contribution to this.**